lambdabaa/knockout-data/README.md

 };
 ```

 Then suppose further that you were loading your model data from a JSON source/API.
-If you're using knockoutjs and you'd like to interact with `User`, `Post`, and `Comment` like objects with nice things like instance methods, then `kodata` is just what you need!
+If you're using [knockoutjs](http://knockoutjs.com/) and you'd like to interact with `User`, `Post`, and `Comment` like objects with niceties like instance methods, then `kodata` is just what you need!

+### Usage

+#### kodata.fromJSONValue(model, data)

+Hydrates json data into an instance of model.

+#### kodata.toJSONValue(model, instance)

+Dehydrates an instance of model into json data.

+See the [test suite](https://github.com/gaye/knockout-data/tree/master/test) for fuller examples of how to use `kodata`.